BRAINCHN/kuntai/README.md

             For macOS and Windows: Download the Ollama app.
         Once installed, start by pulling or creating a model.

-    Running Models from the Library: For example, to run the Llama 3.1 model (8B version):
+    Running Models from the Library: For example, to run the small phi model for a test:

 ```bash
 ollama run phi